mrmalvicino/baluma-erp/README.md

 - Class attributes and variables must be declared using `snake_case` nomenclature.

 - Private attributes must be declared by preceding their name with an underscore, such as: `_attribute_name`.

+- Files that do not contain plain text code must be named using the `kebab-case` nomenclature, such as: `baluma-logo.png`.

+- Files that do contain code inherit the naming convention of their content, such as `functions.h` or `Class.h`.

 ### Creators